Salix-OS/docs.salixos.org/content/faq/install-txz-found-online/_index.md

 The format that Salix uses for its packages comes from Slackware.
 A Slackware package (txz or tgz) is created with a specific version of tar and follows a particular directory structure.
-It includes binary files that are organized according to your system's hierarchy, such as binaries in /usr/bin and manpages in /usr/man.
+It includes files that are organized according to your system's hierarchy, such as binaries in /usr/bin and manpages in /usr/man.
 On the other hand, a source tarball usually contains only the source code.